The application process for 2017-2018 will open August 1, 2017 through September 30, 2017. We accept new applications during this time only.

 - To learn how to interpret basic lab tests and radiology data such as blood, urine serum, X-rays, etc.

-Foreign Medical Student Graduates: Must be a graduate of Medical School
+Foreign Medical Student Graduates: Must be a GRADUATE of a Medical School

-- Must have up to date Immunization Records
+- Must have up to date immunization records including flu shot during flu season(Oct-March)

-- A formal application shall be submitted to the Clinical Observership Program Committee well in advance of the start date.
+- A formal application shall be submitted to the Clinical Observership Program Committee during the designated application dates, Aug 1 through Sept 30 of each year.

 - Standardized applications such as an ERAS application is acceptable.
 In the event that ERAS application is not available, a Common Application Form can be substituted.